website home | road-bike section home | my chain-lube method | bike potpourri

 He himself had a 1976 Schwinn Super Le Tour, which was the lowest on Schwinn's scale of serious road bikes (above the Traveler, Varsity, Continental, and Le Tour).
 It had a 4130 CrMo frame.
 Retail price was $230 (like $1300 in late 2024); but then he upgraded to full Campagnolo Nuovo Record, and sew-up (tubular) tires.
 He let me take it for a test ride, to open my eyes.
 I couldn't believe it.
 Riding this upgraded Super Le Tour felt like someone was pushing me; and of course the handling was also far better than what I was used to.

-Soon I had built up a better bike, with components I chose and ordered, then soon moved up again to a 1977 Swiss-made Mondia Special frame, with Reynolds 531 double-butted tubing throughout.
+Soon I had built up a better bike, with components I chose and ordered, then soon moved up further to a 1977 Swiss-made Mondia Special frame, with Reynolds 531 double-butted tubing throughout.
 That bike had a marvelous feel and responsiveness, like it just wanted to be part of you.
 The 21st century definitely does not have a corner on great-handling bikes!
 Mondia also had some really flamboyant paint jobs.
 I got this black one that faded into white and then red at the lugs:

 Mondia Special black flamboyant paint job